siongui/userpages/content/articles/2017/12/04/sieve-of-eratosthenes-via-gopherjs-vue%en.rst

 given limit.
 The algorithm comes from GeeksforGeeks [1]_ and implemented in Go. gopherjs-vue_ is used to build to UI interaction.

-Although the following demo is written in JavaScript, the effect is the same as that written in Go.
+Although the following demo is written in JavaScript/Vue.js, the effect is the same as that written in Go.

-.. rubric:: `Demo <{filename}/articles/2018/04/28/javascript-sieve-of-eratosthenes%en.rst>`_
+.. rubric:: `Demo <{filename}/articles/2018/05/02/vuejs-online-sieve-of-eratosthenes-demo%en.rst>`_
    :class: align-center

 The link of full source code is available `on my GitHub repo`_.